Zalexanninev15/PFT2/README.md

 - root - incomplete due to a blocked bootloader (no access to system and vendor)
   1. Download patched boot and Magisk Manager: https://mega.nz/file/B5MxQSJY#mAbsKzcTr28nPVMyHQqJjepjmai3fA9Mj2tLQ5jT9pM
-  2. Select and flash one of the FDF files in "boot" partition
+  2. Extract ZIP archive, select and flash one of the FDF files in "boot" partition
   3. After the flash is finished, install either "magisk583.apk" (for "bootmagisk160.fdf") or "magisk591.apk" (for "bootmagisk167.fdf") on the device (via ADB, or via the device's File Manager)

 - TWRP - test build with very limited features (you need to unlock the loader to get more functionality in TWRP)